notDMCA

 But not every provider that “accepts Monero” treats it as a first-class option.
 Some retrofit XMR onto a card-payments backend, surface higher confirmation thresholds, or quote prices in fiat with a per-invoice conversion.
 The checkout experience matters because the difference between “XMR works at this provider” and “XMR is the default at this provider” affects how much friction you carry every renewal.

-This page ranks the five providers in the directory where Monero is a documented, advertised payment method — not “accepted on request” — and compares them on the axes that matter for an operator who has chosen XMR.
+This page ranks five providers in the directory where Monero is a documented, advertised payment method — not “accepted on request” — and compares them on the axes that matter for an operator who has chosen XMR.

 MurmurHost — Monero across an 8-jurisdiction footprint